 Training we do not offer: 3-Hr ADA Compliance (must be completed in a face-to-face format), 45-Hr Child Growth and Development, 45-Hr Infant/Toddler for Day Care Centers, 45-Hr Preschool Curriculum, 45-Hr School Age, 90-Hr certificate course.
 We do not currently offer the Maryland Family Child Care First Year 18-Hr Training, Maryland Family Child Care 24-Hour Pre-Service Training Courses, 45-Hr Infant/Toddler training for Day Care Homes or the 45-Hr Directors pre-service administrative training.

 Maryland Emergency Preparedness Course: Our course, Emergency Preparedness in Child Care cannot be used to meet the Maryland emergency preparedness training requirement.
-It can be used for elective training hours.
+Emergency Preparedness in Child Care is approved for Core of Knowledge, Continued and elective training clock hours.

-Medication Administration & Asthma Training (6 hours): We do not offer this training, but you may access a list of approved trainers from the Maryland Child Care Licensing Branch (click here).
-Our course, Medication Procedures in Child Care cannot be used to meet the medication administration training requirement or annual training hours in Maryland.
+Medication Administration & Asthma Training (6 hours): We do not offer this training, but you can click here to find a list of approved trainers from the Maryland Child Care Licensing Branch.
+Please note that while our course, Medication Procedures in Child Care is not approved by MSDE to meet the medication administration training requirement, you can use it for annual CKO training hours.

-Basic Health and Safety Training: We do not offer this training, but the Maryland Division of Early Childhood offers this training at no cost (click here).
+Basic Health and Safety Training: We do not offer this training, but the Maryland Division of Early Childhood offers basic health and safety training at no cost.

-Developmental Screening Overview: We do not offer this training, but there is a training course developed by the Maryland State Department of Education (MSDE) and Maryland Public Television/Thinkport (click here).
+Developmental Screening Overview: We do not offer this training, but there is a developmental screening training course developed by the Maryland State Department of Education (MSDE) and Maryland Public Television/Thinkport.